Triumphalism and foreign commentators

 This article appeared in Lakbima News on Sunday August 29 2010.

 Some months ago, my fellow LAKBIMAnEWS contributor, Dayan Jayatilleka, was kind enough to mention my humble efforts in what he called “the prestigious Le Monde diplomatique”.
 In a series of short articles, I have tried to convey to the western world the complexity of what is actually happening in our country.
-Most comments on these pieces have been along the lines of “professional” and “unbiased”, although an article caused one reader to call me a government lackey and another to call me a regurgitator of terrorist propaganda.
+Most people who commented on these pieces described them as “professional” and “unbiased”, although an article caused one reader to call me a government lackey and another to call me a regurgitator of terrorist propaganda.
 I received an e-mail addressing me as “you crazed Irish monkey, you IRA fugitive.
 You should be in a zoo or an asylum”.

 The August 2009 edition of Le Monde diplomatique carried an article on Sri Lanka by one Cédric Gouverneur entitled The Time of Triumphalism.
-The editor of the English-language edition, Wendy Kristianasen, asked me for my views, unfortunately after the article was published.
+The editor of the English-language edition, Wendy Kristianasen, asked me for my views, somewhat pointlessly, after the article was published.
 Unfortunately, she did not like my views.

 She wrote to me: “It will be rather a statement of the obvious for you, but it is a good way to get the wider world interested in the country and its complex politics.”